What is NSF’s NOIRLab?

 With the Community Science and Data Center, the integrated astronomy lab facilities will be able to develop the necessary data analysis and observational follow-up capabilities for this exploration, coordinate high-spatial-resolution imaging and spectroscopy of selected sources, and organize data services for accessing, querying, and analyzing petascale datasets.

 Where is NOIRLab located?

-NOIRLab is headquartered in Tucson, Arizona, in the same building where offices for Kitt Peak Operations, LSST Operations in the US and the Community Science and Data Center are located.
+NOIRLab is headquartered in Tucson, Arizona, in the same building where offices for Kitt Peak Operations, Vera C. Rubin Observatory Operations in the US and the Community Science and Data Center are located.
 The building formerly housed NOAO.

 NOIRLab’s observing facilities are located on Iolkam Du’ag (Kitt Peak) in Arizona, on Maunakea in Hawai’i, and on Cerro Tololo and Cerro Pachón in Chile.
-The Chilean offices for Gemini South, LSST in Chile and Cerro Tololo are located in La Serena, Chile.
+The Chilean offices for Gemini South, Vera C. Rubin Observatory in Chile and Cerro Tololo are located in La Serena, Chile.
 Gemini North offices are in Hilo, Hawai’i.

 See Contacts page for a complete list of the facilities.

 NOIRLab’s Director is Patrick McCarthy.
 See the Leadership page.

 Which facilities are operated through NOIRLab?

 OIRLab operates five programs: Cerro Tololo Inter-American Observatory (CTIO), the Community Science and Data Center (CSDC), Kitt Peak National Observatory (KPNO), Gemini Observatory, and the Vera C. Rubin Observatory operations.